 Another pay by weight, buffet style restaurant, Dhaba Beas Vegetarian Restaurant has a nice selection of vegan Indian dishes.
-Most of the items on their buffet are vegetarian but everything is clearly marked to show which items are vegan and which include dairy products.
+Most of the items on their buffet are vegetarian but everything is clearly marked to show which items are vegan and which include dairy.

 Dhaba Beas is a chain restaurant with eight locations around Prague.

-Puro is a casual vegan restaurant with a nice selection of sandwiches, bagels, daily hot dishes, fresh juices, smoothies, and desserts.
-It’s a great lunch spot but is pretty small and can get crowded at peak hours.
+Puro is a casual vegan restaurant with a nice selection of sandwiches, bagels, burgers, daily hot dishes, fresh juices, smoothies, and desserts.
+It’s a great lunch spot but the seating is limited so finding a spot at peak hours can be challenging.

-One of the best things about Puro is that it is also a Veganz grocery store and has a fantastic selection of vegan supplies like chocolate, ice cream, sausages, lunch meat, condiments, plant based milk, and cheese.
+One of the best things about Puro is that it is also a Veganz grocery store.
+There is a nice selection of vegan supplies like chocolate, ice cream, sausages, lunch meat, condiments, plant based milk, and cheese.